saasbook/hw-tdd-rspec/README.md

 * Use continuous integration with [Travis](http://travis-ci.org) to continuously monitor test coverage and passing status

+Specifically, you will add two features to RottenPotatoes: "User can include name of Director with a movie", and "Given a movie with a director, user can search for other movies with same director".
+You will use TDD to develop these features and achieve 100% statement coverage (C0) of RSpec tests for the features.

 Introduction and Setup
 ----

-To get the initial RottenPotatoes code please fork this repo to your account and then clone your fork to your local machine or C9 workspace.

-Once you have the clone of the repo:

-1. Change into the `rottenpotatoes` app root directory: `cd hw-tdd-rspec/rottenpotatoes`

-2. Run `bundle install
---without production` to make sure all gems are properly installed.

-3. Run `bundle exec rake db:migrate` to create the development database and apply database migrations.

-## Travis CI
+## Travis CI: continuous integration and test coverage

-In this assignment you'll use [Travis](http://travis-ci.org) to continuously monitor if your tests are passing.
-If you don't already have a free account at Travis, create one; then add your fork of this repo to the "watched repos".
+In this assignment you'll use [Travis](http://travis-ci.org) to continuously monitor if your tests are passing and what your C0 test coverage is.
+If you don't already have a free Travis account, create one; then add your fork of this repo to the "watched repos".
 You will have to confirm on GitHub that Travis should be allowed access to your public repo; this allows Travis to be notified when any code pushes occur.